dayanruben/swift-profile-recorder/Sources/ProfileRecorder/Documentation.docc/Documentation.md

 ```

 The example above creates 1000 samples with 10 ms between each sample.
 With this configuration,
-the sampling server will capture samples over about 10 seconds.
+the profile recording server will capture samples over about 10 seconds.
 After that, you'll need to (on the machine you're running it) convert the samples into a regular format and symbolicate it.

 Optionally, you can have `llvm-symbolizer` symbolise your samples.